 This site is intended for US health care professionals only.
 If you're a patient, please visit here

-The NOPAIN Act will provide separate ASP+6% Medicare reimbursement in HOPDs
+Effective January 1, 2025, the NOPAIN Act provides ASP+6% Medicare reimbursement in HOPDs2,3

-• Effective January 1, 2025, this new federal policy will provide separate reimbursement for proven non-opioid pain management options such as EXPAREL.
+• The NOPAIN Act provides separate reimbursement for proven non-opioid pain management options such as EXPAREL, beginning January 1, 20252,3

-• With EXPAREL and the NOPAIN Act, your health care system can provide best-in-class postsurgical outcomes for your HOPD and/or ASC patients while reducing your overall net cost to make a meaningful impact on overall opioid consumption.1
+• With EXPAREL and the NOPAIN Act, your health care system can provide best-in-class postsurgical outcomes for your HOPD and/or ASC patients while reducing your overall net cost to make a meaningful impact on overall opioid consumption2,4,5

-HOPD, hospital outpatient department; NOPAIN, Non-Opioids Prevent Addiction in the Nation.
+ASC, ambulatory surgery center; CMS, Centers for Medicare & Medicaid Services; HOPD, hospital outpatient department; NOPAIN, Non-Opioids Prevent Addiction in the Nation.

-C9290: For procedures performed in ASCs
+J0666: For procedures performed in HOPDs or ASCs6

-As of October 1, 2024
+As of January 1, 2025

 Allowed amount for reimbursement: